-What pictures do you see in your mind?
+- What pictures do you see in your mind?
 Do not ask the musicians for their version of the story.
-Create your own interpretation of what you hear.
+Create your own interpretation of what you hear. - Your story will have three stages to it, each with a different mood.
+What happens in the beginning, middle and end?

-Your story will have three stages to it, each with a different mood.
-What happens Give meaning to the different sounds and instruments.
+Give meaning to the different sounds and instruments.
 You may want to associate a character with each specific sound.